neherh/rfnn/README.md

 ### Implementation

-1. Convert Labeled data (valid) by running label2image.py
+1. Preform preprocessing by converting Labeled data (valid) of points to images by running label2image.py.
+Image size is same size as the raw images.
     ```Shell
     python label2image.py
     ```